 Gao [21] defines the recurrence time of the first type T^1 and the second time T^2 .
 The recurrence time is calculated as the distance between points belonging to the vertical lines in RP.
 In the case of recurrence time of the first type T^1 , all points of RP are considered.
-Such value of T^1 depends on the trajectory density and value of T^1 are considered to the vertical distances between the pairs "white" pixel/"black" pixel in the columns are measured [22].
+Such value of T^1 depends on the trajectory density and value of ε .
+In case of recurrence time of the second type T^2 the vertical distances between the pairs "white" pixel/"black" pixel in the columns are measured [22].
 Then, in this case for the periodic motion, T^2 accurately estimates the period of the motion.